yang0369/Banking-Customer-Churn-Prediction/README.md

-# Banking Customer Churn Prediction
+# Banking-Customer-Churn-Prediction

 Banking industry has high interest to know if a customer will continue to save or invest at their bank in the next quarter.
-By leveraging machine learning technology, this task can be considered as a classification problem.
+By leveraging machine learning technology, this task can be done as a classification problem.

-In this project, I have looked into lightGBM, an advanced tree-based algorithm for classification(or regression) task.
+In this project, I have looked into lightGBM, an advanced tree-based algorithm, for classification(or regression) task.

 # Project Shema

 ```
-📦banking_customer_prediction
+📦Banking Customer Churn Prediction
  ┣ 📂artifacts
  ┃ ┣ 📂model
  ┃ ┃ ┗ 📜lgb_rev7.pkl